yungsamd17/Twitch-Live/README.md

 <br>
 <br>

-[How to Install and setup](https://github.com/yungsamd17/Twitch-Live/blob/main/docs/INSTALL_FROM_STORAGE.md) unpacked extension (from storage)
+Guide for [how to install and test](https://github.com/yungsamd17/Twitch-Live/blob/main/docs/INSTALL_FROM_STORAGE.md)  the extension locally

 ### How to Use
 1. Log in with your Twitch account to authenticate the extension.